Taxi from Phuket Airport to Khao Lak

-The journey took about 1 hour and a half drive up north of Phuket to Khao Lak.
+The journey took one hour and a half drive up north of Phuket to Khao Lak.

 Get hold of Tee.
 She runs a rental shop, motorcycles, tours, taxi, etc... in Khao Lak.
 We used her before and she is fair and good at what she does. contact her at email@example.com or tel 06--281-6602.

 When you're travelling as a backpacker the best way to go to Khao Lak from the north - e.g. Bangkok - is to take one of the blue and white state buses.
 Taking a nightbus from Bangkok will take you there some time next morning.

 If you use one of the buses leaving from Khao San Road in Bangkok you must prepare for a trip via Surat Thani and arrival i Khao Lak at 14-15 in the afternoon.

 In either way it's cheap - less than 500 Baht for a very long distance.

 The easiest and most comfortable way is by taxi the whole distance.
 Depending on your luck and/or haggling skills the fare will be anything between 700 and 1200 baht.
 Journey time is about one hour.